cbates255/terraform_project/Modules/VPC/readme.md

-This module creates a VPC.
+This module creates a VPC with public and private subnets in specified AZs.